T

 landmark

-• Sit and contemplate the garden's meaning.
+• Sit on the veranda and spend time contemplating the garden's arrangement.

 3. Afternoon